riverluara/love-peace/doc/DesignDoc.md

            To develop teamplay and coordination skills;

 User group:
-            Teenagers and Young Adults
+            Teenagers and Young Adults;

-            Hardcore racers
+            Hardcore racers;

-            Fans who like to have interest in action and racing with strategizing their moves
+            Fans who like to have interest in action and racing with strategizing their moves;

 User goal: Users can play the game that offers players the best of both racing as well as shooting action.

 (Like.. what users want to get from our game?)